Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Libraries.md

 	- Limited Accessibility
 		- Users need to visit the library in person to access the materials and resources.

-	- Catalog System
+	- Catalogue System
-		- They use a cataloging system to organize and locate books based on classification systems like the Dewey Decimal System or Library of Congress Classification.
+		- They use a cataloguing system to organize and locate books based on classification systems like the Dewey Decimal System or Library of Congress Classification.

 	- Interlibrary Loans
 		- Traditional libraries may offer interlibrary loan services to borrow materials from other libraries if they are not available in their own collection.